tensorlakeai/indexify/docs/docs/index.md

 **Scalable**: Handles ingestion and processing data at scale powered by a low latency and distributed scheduler.

 **APIs**: Pipelines are exposed as HTTP APIs, making them accessible from applications written in TypeScript, Java, Python, Go, etc.

-### Step 1: Define an Ingestion Pipeline

-Extraction Graphs are at the center of Indexify.
-They are pipelines which processes data and writes the output to databases for retrieval.
-Extraction policies are linked using the `content_source` attribute.

 ```yaml title="graph.yaml"
 name: 'pdf-ingestion-pipeline'